Nastel/jkool-rum-plugin/README.md

 var dataCenter = "your data center name here";
 ```

-###Do the following in the pages you with to monitor
+###Do the following in the pages you with to monitor if you have Java running.

 * Import java.util.UUID
 ```java